 With companies realizing the importance of credit analysis, its value is increasing every day.
-It becomes the job of analysts to review data and approve scores, and the way in which is done has evolved from the past, and is yet to morph further.
+It becomes the job of analysts to review data and approve scores, and the way in which is done has evolved from the past and is yet to morph further.
 We will be going through the credit process, how it was in the past, and what is the present scenario, and what the future holds.

 Everyone knows, to get off to a good start is the best way to achieve something.
 It applies everywhere, whether you’re planning a trip, or working to get that promotion for the extra dollar.
 The same to companies as well.
 They want growth.
-Growth that is not fast and risky, but growth that is steady and sustainable.
+The growth is not fast and risky, but growth that is steady and sustainable.
 Why you may ask.
 As the Laws of Nature dictate, the Universe is growing, and becoming more stable at the same time.
 And with science as a witness, it’s best to mimic nature.

 So, how do companies grow bigger?
 In layman’s terms, by doing business, of course!
-Business that is healthy for growth.
+The business that is healthy for growth.
 Like a healthy diet.
 And the Credit department is the dietitian that determines how a company can accomplish that.
 Determining what’s good and what’s bad for the company is a tough task.
-Setting the right limits for business is what prevents poor deals, and more importantly, reduces the risk of a default.
+Setting the right limits for business is what prevents poor deals, and more importantly, reduces the risk of default.

 How can a company get off to a good start?
 The order to cash cycle is how business is conducted, and getting the right traction can help with a good start.
 Credit is the initial step for a company in the O2C cycle.
 A good and efficient Credit team can lead the road map to a successful business deal.
 When your company receives a new order, or when a new customer is being on-boarded, the very crux of the trade deal is defined by the Credit team.
 They have to be updated on every factor that might affect a customer’s ability to pay, be it their payment patterns, revenue, or performance in the market, and make the call on risk-to-reward ratio.

-Not only this, trade credit helps companies, especially small ones, gain customers easily, and to improve customer relations, as customers can use that cash on other needs.
+Not only this, but trade credit also helps companies, especially small ones, gain customers easily, and to improve customer relations, as customers can use that cash on other needs.
 Not just doing business, but getting customers is also essential for the growth of a company, and offering credit can be a good rainmaker.
 So where did this idea of credit originate from?

 The roots of credit can be found going deeper than the 13th century when the need for credit arose due to the lack of supply of metals for minting coins.
 The credit system was more widespread and used than the well-known barter system.
 Consumers and suppliers would keep tabs of who owed what, and this network spread everywhere, from within families and neighbors, to different trade groups in different geographies.
-For centuries, credit was a major form of transaction, even more pervasive than coins or barter.
+For centuries, credit was a major form of transaction, even more, pervasive than coins or barter.
 Credit was also convenient for traveling for the common man, and more importantly, to traders, who used bill of exchange in the medieval times to keep credit information handy, as carrying heavy coins was a burden.

 Credit was lent on the basis of trust, honesty, and reputation, and a person or merchant with a bad history of payment would not benefit from this.
 Even centuries ago, some form of research and analysis was done before offering credit.
 A lot of time was spent on collecting the credit that was lent, and often times, debtors failed to pay, a problem that is seen even today.
 And to avoid this, creditors relied on bonds, notarized records, sureties, and pledges.
-From 15th to the 17th century, credit systems progressed towards banking, with the importance of credit slowly fading.
+From the 15th to the 17th century, credit systems progressed towards banking, with the importance of credit slowly fading.

 Although trade credit lost its significance, it was still used between merchants and companies, to make trading easier with them.
 A rise in the use of credit was seen after both World Wars, with the purpose of attracting customers and increasing trade as a way to get a financial foothold in unstable economies.
 With this, many insurers offered credit insurance as well, to protect companies from debts and defaults.
 Since then, credit has been etched to the Business to Business world, as a way to gain customers, and remain ahead of the competition.